LLNL/UnifyFS/docs/assumptions.rst

 The use of synchronization operations are required for applications that exhibit I/O accesses that deviate from the bulk synchronous I/O pattern.
-There are two types of synchronization that are required for correct execution of parallel I/O on UnifyFS: *local synchronization* and *global synchronization*.
+There are two types of synchronization that are required for correct execution of parallel I/O on UnifyFS: *local synchronization* and *inter-process synchronization*.
 Here, *local synchronization* refers to synchronization operations performed locally by a process to ensure that its updates to a file are visible to other processes.
 For example, a process may update a region of a file and then execute fflush() so that a different process can read the updated file contents.
-*Global synchronization* refers to synchronization operations that are performed to enforce ordering of conflicting I/O operations from multiple processes.
+*Inter-process synchronization* refers to synchronization operations that are performed to enforce ordering of conflicting I/O operations from multiple processes.
-These global synchronizations occur outside of normal file I/O operations and typically involve interprocess communication, e.g., with MPI.
+These inter-process synchronizations occur outside of normal file I/O operations and typically involve inter-process communication, e.g., with MPI.
 For example, if two processes need to update the same file region and it is important to the outcome of the program that the updates occur in a particular order, then the program needs to enforce this ordering with an operation like an MPI_Barrier()